1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 })
 ```

-Saving a reference to an actresses' other nominations and storing position as an `[x, y]` property makes [drawing a path](http://roadtolarissa.com/blog/2015/02/22/svg-path-strings/) connecting them simple.
+Saving a reference to an actress' other nominations and storing position as an `[x, y]` property makes [drawing a path](http://roadtolarissa.com/blog/2015/02/22/svg-path-strings/) connecting them simple.

 Connecting and labeling the nominations of very successful actresses helps provide context while examining other careers.
-Oscar nominations aren't nearly as sparse as the home runs or touchdown passing records; only the actresses with more than 5 nominations are connected so the bottom of the graph doesn't turn to spaghetti.
+Oscar nominations aren't nearly as sparse as home runs or touchdown passing records; only the actresses with more than 5 nominations are connected so the bottom of the graph doesn't turn to spaghetti.

 ```javascript
 var topActresses = byActress.filter(function(d){ return d.values.length > 5 })